STUDENT EXPERIENCE FAQs

 How do I pay my bill?

-The Graduate Studies and Continuing Education program is no longer accepting credit card payments in person.
-All students are now required to pay for any outstanding tuition balances and/or miscellaneous fees via CASHNet located directly on AMOS or can be remitted via check or cash to the office of Student Accounts.
+The Graduate and Adult Studies Program is no longer accepting credit card payments in person.
+All students are now required to pay for any outstanding tuition balances and/or miscellaneous fees via CASHNet located directly on AMOS or can be remitted via check or cash to the Office of Student Accounts.

 Upon receipt of your tuition statement, payment can be remitted via check, cash or CASHNet.